 In this installment of Women in Film Portraits, Lauren Sowa interviews Kalyia Warren, the Writer/Director behind Expatriates—a love story that follows two multiracial dirt bike riders from Egypt to Cape Town.
 The film, now its final developments, was inspired by the people Warren I’ve met while traveling on the African continent.
 Warren is a graduate of NYU and is currently based in New York City.

 Women in Film Portraits is a series by Artist Lauren Sowa about up-and-coming female independent filmmakers.
 In this first installment, Lauren interviews Iranian-American Director Natasha Kermani about major themes in her work.
 Look for Women in Film Portraits interviews each month at The Independent.

 Women in Film Portraits is a series by Lauren Sowa about supporting, cheering, helping, and connecting with up-and-coming creative artists.
 In an industry where female voices are still underrepresented, this project is timely and vital.
 The series will launch in January with a profile of Iranian-American Director Natasha Kermani.
 New interviews will appear monthly at the magazine.

-Our 10 to Watch Filmmakers of 2015 all in one place!
-Every day for 10 straight days we’ll announce a new filmmaker to keep an eye on in the coming year.
-With the help of YOU plus industry colleagues, we’ve selected artists who are breaking new ground, either in their own career or in the form at large.
+We update our 10 Filmmakers to Watch in 2017 list every day for 10 days as we announce each filmmaker.
+With reader recommendations and industry colleagues, 10 to watch identifies artists who are breaking new ground, either in their own career or in the form at large.